-- You must have a provider (a doctor, dentist, or other prescriber) write you a prescription which must be valid under applicable state law. - Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - You generally must use a network pharmacy to fill your prescription.
-(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's mail-order service). - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the Drug List for short).
+- You must have a provider (a doctor, dentist, or other prescriber) write you a prescription which must be valid under applicable state law. - Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - You generally must use a network pharmacy to fill your prescription or you can fill your prescription through the plan's mail-order service.
+(See Section 2 in this chapter.) - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the Drug List for short).
 (See Section 3, Your drugs need to be on the plan's Drug List). - Your drug must be used for a medically accepted indication.
 A medically accepted indication is a use of the drug that is either approved by the Food and Drug Administration or supported by certain references.
 (See Section 3 for more information about a medically accepted indication.) - Your drug may require approval before we will cover it.
 (See Section 4 in this chapter for more information about restrictions on your coverage.)